Azure-Samples/graphrag-accelerator/docs/DEPLOYMENT-GUIDE.md

 ## Installation

-### 1. Deploy Azure OpenAI Service
+### 1. Azure OpenAI Quota
+As a prerequisit to deployment, you will either need access to an already deployed Azure OpenAI (AOAI) resource or have available quota in your subscription.
+If an existing AOAI resource is not used, the deployment code in this accelerator will deploy an AOAI resource with some default model choices.
-You will need access to a deployed Azure OpenAI (AOAI) resource.
-Otherwise documentation on how to deploy an AOAI service can be found [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
+Documentation on how to deploy an AOAI service can be found [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
 Ensure deployments for the `gpt-4 turbo` model and `text-embedding-ada-002` embedding model are setup.
 Take note of the model deployment name and model name.
 Note that the AOAI instance **must** be in the same subscription that you plan to deploy this solution accelerator in.

 As a starting point, we recommend the following quota thresholds be setup for this solution accelerator to run.